-7. STATE LEASE FEES.
+STATE LEASE FEES.
 Licensor shall not be liable to Licensee for failure to make any payment on the State Lease, or otherwise, when such failure is the consequence of the failure of Licensee to promptly pay assessments.
 If Licensor shall default in payment of any installment of the rental or fee due on the State Lease for more than thirty (30) days after the due date, then Licensee, alone or jointly with other persons similarly situated, may pay such rent to the State of Florida for the account of Licensor in order to continue the State Lease in force; such payment by Licensee shall be deemed a loan to Licensor payable sixty (60) days after written demand and proof of payment with interest at the legal rate in the State of Florida.

-8. WIGGINS BAY DOCK OWNERS’ ASSOCIATION.
+WIGGINS BAY DOCK OWNERS’ ASSOCIATION.
 Licensee acknowledges and agrees that, as a condition of the grant of this License, Licensee must be and remain a member in good standing of Licensor and that such membership shall be appurtenant to, and may not be separated from, ownership of this License.
-Licensee acknowledges and agrees that Licensee shall be subject to and bound by Licensor’s Articles of Incorporation, By-Laws and Rules and Regulations, as the same may be amended from time to time.
+Licensee acknowledges and agrees that Licensee shall be subject to and bound by Licensor’s Articles of Incorporation, By-Laws, and Rules and Regulations, as the same may be amended from time to time and which are incorporated herein by reference.
 Licensee shall not exercise its rights hereunder or utilize the Slip except in full compliance with the same.
-The parties intend and agree that this License shall be interpreted in such a manner as to eliminate any inconsistencies between this License and those documents but that in the event any inconsistencies cannot be reconciled, then the terms and provisions of the Articles, By-Laws and Rules and Regulations shall prevail.
+The parties intend and agree that the forgoing are incorporated herein by reference, and this License shall be interpreted in such a manner as to eliminate any inconsistencies between this License and those documents but that in the event any inconsistencies cannot be reconciled, then the terms and provisions of the Articles, By-Laws, and Rules and Regulations shall prevail.

-9. INSURANCE.
+INSURANCE.
 Licensor may, in its sole discretion, secure and maintain in force comprehensive general liability and casualty insurance for the Docks.
 If Licensor chooses to do so, then the cost of such insurance shall be included as an assessment.
 Licensor shall not be responsible for loss or damage to moored vessels or for securing insurance with respect to such vessels.
 Licensee shall secure and maintain in force, (a) a comprehensive general liability and casualty insurance for, and in connection with, vessels moored in the Slip on an occurrence basis, with a combined minimum single limit of Three Hundred Thousand Dollars ($300,000.00) for bodily injury including death of any one person or any one accident and in respect to property damaged or destroyed; and (b) a minimum of Two Hundred Fifty Thousand Dollars ($250,000.00) of oil spill or fuel spill coverage.
 Licensor shall be named as an additional insured on said policies.
 Upon execution of this Agreement, and annually thereafter on or before January 10th of each year, Licensee will provide to Licensor a certificate of insurance, acceptable to Licensor, evidencing the forgoing insurance and providing that such insurance may not be cancelled or otherwise terminated without thirty (30) days prior written notice to Licensor.